 ICE District was an ambitious dream that became an impressive reality through an unprecedented model of partnership.
 In six short years over 5 billion dollars of investment has gone into 29 acres of prime downtown land.
 This has rejuvenated the area, providing a spark of energy to a city that is eager to showcase itself as one of the youngest, fastest growing cities in Canada.

 More than anything else, however, the legacy of the ICE District project is not the massive infrastructure and investment, the shining new buildings, or the reinvigorated city core.
 All those are there, yes.
-But they stand first and foremost as proofs to the unique spirit of Edmonton; the collaborative ethos and get-it-done attitude, the big vision and willing cooperation that enabled such a model of public-private partnership to proceed so quickly and so successfully, overcoming immense challenges along the way.
+But they stand first and foremost as proofs to the unique spirit of Edmonton; the collaborative ethos and get-it-done attitude, the big vision, and the willing cooperation that enabled such a model of public-private partnership to proceed so quickly and so successfully despite the challenges along the way.

 ICE District today stands as an immense achievement, proof of what happens when audacious will is met with relentless collaboration.
 In Edmonton, there is no dream too outlandish to consider; no project too big to be accomplished.